gameshaker-art/To-do-list-web-app/README.md

 2. Create a MySQL database named `todo`
 3. Import `sql/schema.sql` to create the required tables
 4. Configure the database connection in `db.php`
-5. Run the project on a local server (e.g., XAMPP)
+5. Run the application using a local server (e.g., XAMPP)

 ---

 ## 🧪 Usage

 - Add tasks with descriptions, categories, and priorities
-- Switch between sorting modes using the interface
+- Switch between **Default**, **Priority**, and **Smart Order** views
 - Update, complete, or delete tasks as needed

 ---

 ## 🔮 Future Improvements

-- Machine learning–based task completion prediction
+- Predictive task completion modeling
 - Task duration estimation
-- Personalized prioritization based on user behavior
+- Personalized prioritization based on historical user behavior

 ---

 ## 📌 Notes

-This project intentionally avoids black-box automation.
+This project avoids black-box automation.
-The goal is to demonstrate **how intelligent behavior emerges from structured data and clear decision logic**, not to over-engineer solutions.
+The goal is to demonstrate **how intelligent ranking emerges from structured data, weighted signals, and transparent logic**, rather than relying on opaque AI systems.

 ---